creme332/creme332.github.io/_posts/2023-03-14-miu-system.md

 ---
-title: Solving the MIU puzzle with programming categories : [Puzzle Solving] tags :  [prolog, python, maths, miu-puzzle]
+title: Solving the MIU Puzzle With Programming categories : [Puzzle Solving] tags :  [prolog, python, maths, miu-puzzle]
 description: A solution to the MIU puzzle by Douglas Hofstadter using Prolog and Python.